Image source: Nvidia

 *Stock Advisor returns as of November 7, 2016

-Chris Neiger has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Nvidia, Qualcomm, and Tesla Motors.
-The Motley Fool recommends NXP Semiconductors.
+Seth McNew has no position in any stocks mentioned.
+The Motley Fool owns shares of and recommends Baidu, Nvidia, and Tesla Motors.
+The Motley Fool owns shares of Microsoft.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.